State Farm auto insurance review 2021

 Fact-checked with HomeInsurance.com

 Established in 1922, State Farm is the #1 auto insurance provider in the nation by market share.
 The company carries more than 16% of the auto insurance market share, reflecting more than 40 million policies written.
-State Farm is best for good drivers, as they can take advantage of the multiple good driver discounts available.
+State Farm is a good option for good drivers, as they can take advantage of the multiple good driver discounts available.

 State Farm Quickpoints